kimjoar/writings/views.md

-Now, whenever you are interested in something outside a view, you can listen for events, and you can also let other views know when something has occured.
+Now, whenever you are interested in something outside a view, you can listen for events, and you can also let other views know when something has occurred.
 This creates a highly decoupled application which is easy to test and easy to extend.

 ---